nam170201/introduction-to-python-for-computational-science-and-engineering/book/04-introspection.md

 help('math.sqrt')
 ```

 `help` is a function which gives information about the object which is passed as its argument.
-Most things in Python (classes, functions, modules, etc.) are objects, and therefor can be passed to help.
+Most things in Python (classes, functions, modules, etc.) are objects, and therefore can be passed to help.
 There are, however, some things on which you might like to ask for help, which are not existing Python objects.
 In such cases it is often possible to pass a string containing the name of the thing or concept to help, for example

 -   `help(’modules’)` will generate a list of all modules which can be imported into the current interpreter.
 Note that help(modules) (note absence of quotes) will result in a NameError (unless you are unlucky enough to have a variable called modules floating around, in which case you will get help on whatever that variable happens to refer to.)

--   `help(’some_module’)`, where some\_module is a module which has not been imported yet (and therefor isn’t an object yet), will give you that module’s help information.
+-   `help(’some_module’)`, where some\_module is a module which has not been imported yet (and therefore isn’t an object yet), will give you that module’s help information.

 -   `help(’some_keyword’)`: For example `and`, `if` or `print` (*i.e.* `help(’and’)`, `help(’if’)` and `help(’print’)`).
 These are special words recognized by Python: they are not objects and thus cannot be passed as arguments to help.
 Passing the name of the keyword as a string to help works, but only if you have Python’s HTML documentation installed, and the interpreter has been made aware of its location by setting the environment variable PYTHONDOCS.